 Now we need to deploy the remote event receiver.

-In the Publish Web project, Click on Microsoft Azure Web Apps like below:
+In the Publish Web project, click on Microsoft Azure Web Apps as shown below:

-Then it will display the Publish Web screen with Publish method, Server, Site name, Username, Password and Destination URL.
-Do the validate connection and once it is successful.
+Then it will display the Publish Web screen with the Publish method, Server, Site name, Username, Password, and Destination URL.
+Do the “validate connection” and once it is successful.
 Then click on Next.

 Then click on the Next as shown in the fig below: